Gabriel Daza: Early life

-Daza was born and raised in Borongan, Eastern Samar, to Don Eugenio Daza and his wife, Carolina Cinco.
+Daza was born and raised in Borongan, Eastern Samar, to Don Eugenio Daza and Carolina Cinco.
 Daza was a principale (noble) through his father, while the social class was slowly dissolved following American colonialism, Daza retained the principale honorific title of Don.
 Daza was the eldest of 7 siblings: Carlota, Cirilo, Jesus, Rosario, Maria and Juan.
 Daza was born 3 months before his father left to fight in the Philippine Revolution.
-In 1907, when Daza was 11, his father became the Representative of their region to the First Philippine Legislature.
+In 1907, when Daza was 11, his father became the representative of their region to the First Philippine Legislature.
 That same year he began studying at Ateneo de Manila.
 While at Ateneo he would befriend Andrés Soriano Sr. and their junior José Cojuangco In 1914, Daza completed a Bachelor of Arts at the Ateneo de Manila University.

-In 1915, he was part of the Philippine Delegation to the Panama–Pacific International Exposition.
+In 1915, he was part of the Philippine delegation to the Panama–Pacific International Exposition.
 After the exposition, Daza ended up staying in the United States for the next seven years.

 While studying engineering in the U.S., Daza picked up "odd jobs" to support himself.
 These odd jobs at various times included being an elevator boy, messenger, telephone operator, gardener, janitor, clerk, and even a houseboy for the U.S. House of Representatives Philippine Resident Commissioner Jaime C. de Veyra.
 Daza stated his experience in these odd jobs were the reason he was known for his cleanliness, orderliness, and fondness for nature.
 Daza's U.S. World War I draft registration card states that he was an American citizen.